-10. The Director of the Institute shall forward to the Controller of Examinations at least two weeks before the commencement of the examinations in each semester a list of the eligible students who have satisfied the requirements of rules for appearing in the

-- i) As soon as possible, after the termination of the examination, the Controller of Examinations shall publish a list of candidates who have passed the Semester Examination (s). - ii) Each successful candidate shall receive a copy of the Detailed Marks Card on having passed the Semester Examination(s). - 12.
-The list of successful candidates after the tenth semester examination shall be arranged as under in three divisions on the basis of aggregate marks obtained in the first to tenth semester examinations (for the award of MHMCT Degree) taken together and the division obtained by the candidate will be stated in his degree: - i) Those who obtain 40% marks but less than 50% marks THIRD DIVISION - ii) Those who obtain 50% marks but less than 60% marks SECOND DIVISION - iii) Those who obtain 60% or more marks FIRST DIVISION; - iv) Those who pass all the semesters examination (1st to 10th for MHMCT) at the first attempt obtaining 75% or more marks in the aggregate shall be declared to have passed with DISTINCTION.
+- 10. The Director/Principal of the Institute/College shall forward, a list of the eligible students who have satisfied the requirements of rules for appearing in the Examinations to the Controller of Examinations, as per the schedule of examinations of the University. - 11. a) As soon as possible, after the termination of the examinations, the Controller of Examinations shall publish a list of candidates who have passed the Semester Examinations. - b) Each successful candidate shall receive a copy of the Detailed Marks Card on having passed the Semester Examinations. - 12.
+The list of successful candidates after the sixth semester examinations shall be arranged in three divisions on the basis of aggregate marks obtained in the first to sixth semester examinations (for the award of BHMCT/BTTM Degree) taken together and the division obtained by the candidate will be stated in his degree as under: - (a) Those who obtain 40% marks but less than 50% marks THIRD DIVISION - (b) Those who obtain 50% marks but less than 60% marks SECOND DIVISION - (c) Those who obtain 60% or more marks FIRST DIVISION; - (d) Those who pass all the semesters examination (1st to 6th semester) at the first attempt obtaining 75% or more marks in the aggregate shall be declared to have passed with DISTINCTION.

-B. EVALUATION
+C. EVALUATION

-- i) The Director of the Institute shall forward the Internal Assessment marks/Workshop/Practical awards of the students, as per the scheme of examinations, wherever specified, to the Controller of Examinations as per the following criteria: - a) Seminar presentation and class participation 10 marks b) Case analysis and presentation c) Surprise test(s)
+a) The Director/Principal of the concerned Institute/College shall forward the Internal Assessment marks of the students, as per the scheme of examinations, wherever specified, to the Controller of Examinations as per the following criteria:

-05 marks
+i) Seminar presentation, class participation and Attendance 10 marks ii) Case analysis and presentation 05 marks iii) Surprise test(s) 05 marks